PwnPeter/Proxmox-VE-Web-Interface/README.md

 # Proxmox VE Web Interface

 Upload a simple .csv (with columns `firstname, lastname, email`) file to clone VMs :)
+You can next delete them in one click 🐱‍🏍

 ## Get Started
 ```bash